Rhys Turner

-Rhys James Turner (born 22 July 1995) is an English former professional footballer who plays as a striker for Lancaster City.
+Rhys James Turner (born 22 July 1995) is an English former professional footballer who plays as a striker for Ramsbottom United.

 Career

 Early career

 Turner was born in Preston, Lancashire.
 He had spells with Preston North End and Lancaster City before he joined Stockport County as an 18-year-old from Myerscough College after scoring 63 goals the previous season.

 Oldham Athletic

 On 31 January 2014, Turner signed for Oldham Athletic for an undisclosed fee on an 18-month contract.
 Turner had several hamstring injuries at the start of the 2014–15 season, which caused him to miss most games up to January 2015.
 Turner made his first start of the season away at Leyton Orient on 21 February 2015 on the right wing but was replaced in the 60th minute due to another injury.
 His next appearance came on 17 March 2015 in which he replaced Conor Wilkinson; he scored his first goal for Oldham in this match, with a neat finish into the bottom corner.
 He started the next two games and scored two goals against local rivals Rochdale.

 Turner joined League Two club York City on 17 September 2015 on a one-month loan, and debuted two days later as a starter in a 2–2 home draw with Carlisle United.
 He scored his only goal for York in the 38th minute of his next appearance, in a 2–1 home defeat to Oxford United on 29 September 2015, with a simple finish following confusion between Sam Slocombe and Johnny Mullins in the penalty area.
 Having made nine appearances and scored one goal at York, Turner returned to Oldham on 27 November 2015, after a change of management at York.

 Turner joined National League club Macclesfield Town on 7 January 2016 on a one-month loan, making his debut two days later as a 76th-minute substitute for Chris Holroyd in a 1–0 home defeat to F.C.
 Halifax Town.
 He scored on his next appearance, with a goal in the 78th minute of Macclesfield's 2–2 away draw Truro City in the FA Trophy on 16 January 2016.
 However, he lost his place in the team with an ankle injury, but after recovering the loan was extended for a second month on 2 February 2016.
 He completed the loan spell with one goal from five appearances.
 Turner was released by Oldham when his contract expired at the end of 2015–16.